lmingzhi618/wpl-compiler/WPL/README.md

 You should see output of: `<EOF> <EOF>`.
 If you do, congratulations, you're all set.
 If there are errors you need to do some debugging.
 Ask for help from the staff or on the Slack #toolchain channel.

-## Grade C: Minimal functionality
-- Implement standard and inline comments.
-- Compile a single int program() function that can be compiled by llc and then assembled with the runtime library by clang.
-A single int program() means that you do not have to implement functions and procedures in this level except for this one.
-- All variables must be declared individually and typed.
-- Only one variable can be declared in a variable declaration (i.e., int x, y; is illegal).
-- Variable definition is not allowed.
-That is you cannot assign a value to a variable in the declaration (int a <- 1; is illegal).
-- No string or boolean types, just integers.
-- No function or procedure calls.
-- No arrays.
-- Only integer arithmetic: +, -, *, /, and unary -
-- Parentheses to change the precedence.
-- The only statements are: assignment, condition, block, return.

-grun WPL tokens -tokens
-grun WPL tokens -tokens test.txt

-grun WPL compilationUnit -gui
-> int a; int func program() {a <- 1; return 0;}

 ## Symbol table hierarchy
 ### Necessary operations
 * Look up an ID